Tony McCoy: Personal life

 McCoy has released five volumes of his autobiography; Real McCoy: My Life So Far (1999), McCoy (2003), A.P.
-McCoy: My Autobiography (2011) and "Winner: My Racing Life" (2015).
-McCoy's debut novel, Taking the Fall, was published in 2013.
+McCoy: My Autobiography (2011) and Winner: My Racing Life (2015).
+His debut novel, Taking the Fall, was published in 2013.
+His final season was the subject of a film, Being AP, which was launched in November 2015.

 McCoy is an Arsenal fan.
-McCoy is a friend of Arsenal legend Ray Parlour and played a part in the naming of a racehorse The Romford Pele, in reference to Parlour's nickname during his playing days.

-McCoy has also got strong friendships with other footballers, including former Liverpool duo Steve McManaman and Robbie Fowler, who engaged him and Martin Pipe for Cheltenham.
+As a friend of former Arsenal player Ray Parlour, he played a part in the naming of a racehorse The Romford Pele, in reference to Parlour's nickname during his playing days.
+He also has friendships with other footballers, including former Liverpool duo Steve McManaman and Robbie Fowler, who engaged him and Martin Pipe for Cheltenham.

-In October 2013, it was announced that McCoy is to join BBC Radio 5 Live as a racing pundit every Friday evening on the "5 Live Sport" programme hosted by Dan Walker.
-BBC head of radio sport Richard Burgess said: "This addition means our audiences will get a regular insight from one of the sport's greats."
+In October 2013, McCoy joined BBC Radio 5 Live as a racing pundit every Friday evening on the "5 Live Sport" programme hosted by Dan Walker.
+In November 2015, following his retirement as a jockey, he joined Channel 4 Racing as a pundit.